microsoft/vscode-docs/api/extension-guides/chat.md

 ### Implement participant detection

 To make it easier to use chat participants with natural language, you can implement participant detection.
 Participant detection is a way to automatically route the user's question to a suitable participant, without having to explicitly mention the participant in the prompt.
-For example, if the user asks "How do I add a login page to my project?", the question would be automatically routed to the `@workspace` participant.
+For example, if the user asks "How do I add a login page to my project?", the question would be automatically routed to the `@workspace` participant because it can answer questions about the user's project.

 VS Code uses the chat participant description and examples to determine which participant to route a chat prompt to.
 You can specify this information in the `disambiguation` property in the extension `package.json` file.
 The `disambiguation` property contains a list of detection categories, each with a description and examples.